Author's Note: Here's some wee Captain Charming time! Because I couldn't resist.

 "Yes, thank you," the boy said, giving Charming what he probably thought was a convincing smile.

 Charming took a deep breath while trying to determine his next step.
-Last night, they'd simply let Killian come to them when he was ready but something about this interaction was telling him he needed to push.
-Gently, of course, but he needed to push.
+Last night, they'd simply let Killian come to them when he was ready but something about this interaction told him he needed to push.
+Gently, of course.
 "Killian, I know the past day or so has been really hard on you.
 If there's anything either Mary Margaret or I could do to help make it easier-"

 "No, no, you've both been wonderful.
 Henry and Emma have, too.
 It's just … I miss Liam."

-While the gentle pushing had indeed been the answer, Charming's heart broke for the poor child.
-Snow had told him last night of Emma's theory that Killian hadn't been alone very long.
-He only knew the broad strokes of the story of Killian's father abandoning him and Liam but he knew enough to gather that this poor little boy was terrified.
-Liam was the only person he had in the world and here Killian was, in a strange land with strange people, no Liam in sight.
+Oh, the poor child.
+Snow had informed Charming last night of Emma's theory that Killian hadn't been alone very long.
+Liam was the only person Killian had in the world and here he was, in a strange land with strange people, no Liam in sight.

 "Of course you miss Liam," Charming said softly.
 "You love him and he loves you.
 He takes care of you."